Here’s how to build a Quick & Easy DIY Wood Drawer Front with a pretty routed edge, slab overlay design.

 What Wood Do You Use For Drawer Fronts

-But, when I want to make an overlay drawer front, I always use 1x Dimensional Lumber.
+But, when I want to make an overlay drawer front, I usually use 1x Dimensional Lumber.
 Like the Select Pine I use in this tutorial.

 Poplar